rxhanson/Rectangle/README.md

 1. Select the "View Logging..." menu item, which is in place of the "About" menu item.
 1. Logging will appear in the window as you perform Rectangle commands.

+## Import & export JSON config

+There are buttons for importing and exporting the config as a JSON file in the settings tab of the preferences window.

+Upon launch, Rectangle will load a config file at ~/Library/Application Support/Rectangle/RectangleConfig.json if it is present and will rename that file with a time/date stamp so that it isn't read on subsequent launches.

 ## Preferences Storage

 The configuration for Rectangle is stored using NSUserDefaults, meaning it is stored in the following location: